The Amboy Dukes (band): 1974

-Liner notes also credited “Rev. Atrocious Theodosius,” a fictitious name, on guitar and vocals.
+Liner notes also credited "Rev. Atrocious Theodosius," a fictitious name, on guitar and vocals.

 Timeline

 Later happenings

 Nugent went on to have a successful solo career in the 1970s and joined the Damn Yankees supergroup in the late 1980s.
 Since the 2000s, Nugent (although continuing his rock career) has been a prominent activist, both for hunting and for conservative politics.

-Vocalist Rusty Day joined the Detroit Wheels, replacing Mitch Ryder as lead vocalist.
-Under Day, that band was renamed Detroit; it disbanded in 1974.
+Vocalist Rusty Day joined the band Detroit, replacing Mitch Ryder as lead vocalist.
+It disbanded in 1974.
 He then returned to his previous band, Cactus, in 1976, playing with them until 1979.
 He turned down offers to front AC/DC and Lynyrd Skynyrd after the deaths of those bands' respective lead singers.
 Day was shot dead in 1982.

 Bassist Greg Arama died in a motorcycle accident on September 18, 1979.

 Steve Farmer later taught in Redford Township, Michigan.
 He also performed with backing bands at various venues in and around the Detroit area.
 Farmer died on April 7, 2020, aged 71.

 Rick Lober is a classically trained composer best known in the greater Detroit metro area for his frenetic style of keyboard playing.
 Since the early 1990s, he has been in and out of the studio, appearing as performer/songwriter on the Steve Farmer CD Journey to the Darkside of the Mind (Saint Thomas Records, STP0069) completed in 2000.
 He is currently working in the studio and performing live with local Detroit rock legend Jeffrey Faust and his band The Woodsman, which performs throughout Michigan and Canada.

 In 2008, the Amboy Dukes were inducted into the Michigan Rock and Roll Legends Hall of Fame.
 The original Amboy Dukes (featuring Nugent, Drake, Farmer, Lober, Solomon and White) performed on April 17, 2009, at the Detroit Music Awards at The Fillmore Detroit.
 Their performance began with the song "Baby Please Don't Go", from their 1967 debut single.
 This was followed by "Journey to the Center of the Mind", and ending with Mitch Ryder's "Jenny Take A Ride" (featuring original Ryder drummer Johnny "Bee" Badanjek).
 In recognition of the band's contribution to rock music history, they received a Distinguished Achievement award.
 As the band left the stage, Nugent thanked all his fellow band members and told the crowd "And everyone knows that The Amboy Dukes are the ultimate garage band on planet earth".

 Lead singer John Drake died on August 29, 2021, aged 74.